shayandavoodii/OnlinePortfolioSelection.jl/docs/src/benchmark.md

 ## Universal Portfolio (UP)

 Universal Portfolio (UP) is a Follow the Winner (FW) strategy introduced by [COVER451321](@citet).
-This algorithm is designed to optimize the cumulative return of a portfolio over the investment horizon.
+This algorithm is designed to optimize the cumulative wealth of a portfolio over the investment horizon.
 UP's approach is centered on daily stock market performance and the distribution of wealth invested in individual stocks.

 See [`up`](@ref).